robertoaloi/skerleton/README.md

 _skerleton_ allows you to bootstrap a brand new Erlang project in seconds.

+## Deprecation Note

+This project is superseded by rebar3 and its templating mechanism.

 ## Quickstart

 Create a new project based on skerleton and bootstrap it: